 The DAI Statistics interface displays a table of port activity statistics.
 The columns are: Port, Forwarding Packets, Source MAC Address Verification Failures, Destination MAC Address Verification Failures, Source IP Address Verification Failures, and Des Operation.
-The table lists 11 ports (1/0/1 to 1/0/11) with all statistics at 0.
+The table lists ports 1/0/1 through 1/0/11, all of which have 0 activity in all categories.